These brown butter pecan scones are light and crispy and are filled with amazing melt-in-your-mouth flavor.

 Whisk all of the icing ingredients together in a small bowl.
 If necessary thin the icing with additional heavy cream until it is a smooth pouring consistency.

-Once the scones have cooled, drizzle with icing and top with additional chopped pecans before serving.
+Once the scones have cooled, drizzle glaze across the tops of the scones and top them with additional chopped pecans before serving.

 - A food processor makes blending the butter into the dry ingredients a million times easier.
 And allows you to work with colder butter without hurting your hands.
 Try putting the butter in the freezer for an hour before blending it into the dry ingredients.
 The texture of your scones will be even better.